World’s End Lodge

 Most guests will fly into the southernmost city in the world, Ushuaia, where they will then be met by one of Far End River’s guides and driven the 3 ½ – 4 hours to the estancia.

-Accommodations and meals at the camp, wine and beer, alcohol, guided fishing, and fishing license.
+Transfer from Ushuaia or Rio Grande to Lodge, cccommodations and meals at the camp, wine and beer, alcohol, guided fishing, and fishing license.